Our 2021 Thanksgiving Menu and Guide – the make ahead menu!

 Tip 10: Create a Seasonal Tablescape

-Above all, make the table cozy and inviting, and trust me, everyone will have the best night.
+Above all, make the table cozy and inviting…everyone will have the best night.

-If you make anything from Our 2019 Thanksgiving Menu and Guide , be sure to leave a comment and/or give this recipe a rating!
+Lastly, if you make a dish from our 2021 Thanksgiving Menu and Guide be sure to leave a comment and/or give this recipe a rating!
 Above all, I love to hear from you guys and always do my best to respond to each and every comment.
 And of course, if you do make this recipe, don’t forget to tag me on Instagram!
 Looking through the photos of recipes you all have made is my favorite!